jaclu/spd/samples/config/Config.md

 This one is parsed first, should set defaults for all config variables.
 Typically better to leave as is from the samples/defaults.cfg, since it ensures safe defaults, not triggering any action.
-Also contains hopefully usefull explainations or any setting.
+Also contains hopefully useful explanations or any setting.
 This config file is the only one that _must_ be present, all others are simpy ignored if not found.

 #### [2] settings-pre-os.cfg